Raunak0000/pbl_project/README.md

 ## 🎯 Overview

 SyncSpace is a full-stack collaborative task management application with a React frontend and a Spring Boot backend, persisted to MongoDB.
-It features real-time cross-tab synchronization, a Kanban board with drag-and-drop, a calendar view, a rich-text editor, team chat, and a command palette — all wrapped in a sleek GitHub-Dark Navy theme.
+It features real-time collaboration via STOMP WebSockets, a Kanban board with drag-and-drop, a calendar view, a rich-text editor, team chat, and a command palette — all wrapped in a sleek GitHub-Dark Navy theme.

 ### Key Highlights

 - ☕ **Spring Boot + MongoDB Backend** — RESTful API with JWT authentication and ownership-based authorization
 - 🎨 **GitHub-Dark Navy Theme** — Deep navy backgrounds, green action accents, and zero white
-- 🔄 **Real-time Sync** — Cross-tab live editing via custom event broadcasting (WebSocket-ready)
+- 🔄 **Real-time Sync** — Live collaboration via STOMP over WebSockets (SockJS fallback)
 - 📊 **Multiple Views** — Kanban board, Calendar, and Chat
 - ⌨️ **Command Palette** — `Cmd + K` keyboard shortcut for quick navigation
-- 🔐 **Role-Based Access** — Admin and User roles with secure, ownership-based board access
+- 🔐 **Role-Based Access** — Admin and User roles with collaborative board access
 - ✍️ **Rich Text Editor** — Full-featured WYSIWYG editor powered by Tiptap / ProseMirror
+- 📝 **Activity Logging** — Granular audit trail for all task changes

 ---